baakeydow/flipper0-rust-hello-world/README.md

 # Flipper0 Rust hello-world

-Script to send a Rust program to your flipper0
+Send a Rust program to your flipper0

 ## init (reset)